muhammadarbazhere/Git-Demo/README.md

 #HOW TO CLONE A RESPOSITORY ON OUR LOCAL MACHINE?                 <br/>

      git clone <-link of respository we wanted to clone->
-     git status              (to check to status of respository)
+     git status              (to check to status of respository weather the git is initialized or not)
      git add index.html      (to add a change in git)
      git add .               (to add all changes in git)
      git commit -m "your comment here"       (to commit changes in git)